-I am a 57 year old male.
+I am a 57-year-old male.
 I just had a blood test.
-Results: Hemocrit 60.0 (h), Blood Urea Nitrogen 24 (h), MCV 96.6 (H), MCHC 31.9 (L), Creatinine 1.36 (H), Basophils 2.1 (H), All other labs were normal.
+Results: Hematocrit 60.0 (h), blood urea nitrogen 24 (h), MCV 96.6 (H), MCHC 31.9 (L), creatinine 1.36 (H), basophils 2.1 (H), All other labs were normal.
 I have a history of genetic hemochromatosis.

 Your MCV is only slightly elevated.
 So, there is no need to worry about that.

 Was this answer helpful?

 Same symptoms doesn’t mean you have the same problem.
 Consult a doctor now!